What can the Michigan Med curriculum do for my training?

 What is flextime quizzing?

-During M1 year, students are assessed via frequent quizzes and exams are given at the end of each sequence.
+During M1 year and the Transition to Clerkships course in the Clinical Trunk, students are assessed via frequent quizzes and exams are given at the end of each sequence.
 One of the most popular features of the early curriculum is the flexibility of weekly assessments (minus a few “quiz free” weekends), which are typically open to take Friday afternoon through Sunday night.
 We trust you to manage your own schedule, take the exam when you’re ready, and still have a life with time to see your friends and family, participate in student groups or do whatever interests you.

 What will my M1 year look like?